wistefan/ai-marketplace/README.md

 ```shell
 kubectl -n kim-{BRANCH_NAME} get routes
 ```
+or check in the OpenShift console or in ArgoCD.

 For the marketplace, when the branch was called `poc`, this might give you something like
 ```shell
 NAME                                      HOST/PORT                                                                PATH   SERVICES                                PORT    TERMINATION     WILDCARD